Pedro Luis Lazo: Career

-During the World Cup of Baseball in 2005 in the Netherlands, Lazo had 2 wins, 0 losses with 2 saves, a 0.54 earned run average, and just 7 hits against in 16 2/3 innings.
+During the Baseball World Cup in 2005 in the Netherlands, Lazo had 2 wins, 0 losses with 2 saves, a 0.54 earned run average, and just 7 hits against in 16 2/3 innings.
 He also pitched for Cuba in the World Baseball Classic in March 2006 and recorded an impressive 5 inning save against Dominican Republic in the semifinals matchup.

 Lazo is the current and active wins leader in the Cuban National Series with 249 wins.

 Personal life

 His cousin, Raudel Lazo, defected from Cuba to play in Major League Baseball.